Last updated: May 2026

 Foreign Resource: near-negative cash conversion cycles

-This is exactly what happened with Foreign Resource, a premium streetwear brand that cut their manufacturing-to-shipping timeline from 21+ days to 2 days after switching to Portless.
+This is exactly what happened with Foreign Resource, a premium streetwear brand that cut their manufacturing-to-shipping timeline from 21+ days to two days after switching to Portless.

 Founder Matias Belete put it simply: